 That’s a lot of queries.
 The average pinner types in eight Pinterest searches every month.
 The interesting thing is Pinterest is as much a search engine as it is a social network.

 97% of all searches on Pinterest are Unbranded

 This means that the Pinners are open to discovering new brands.
-A survey in 2019 showed that three-quarters of Pinners were very interested in new products.
+A survey in 2019 showed that three-quarters of Pinners were extremely interested in new products.
 That’s much higher that on other digital channels.

 The algorithm is skewed to show new content with 77% of weekly Pinners saying they regularly discover new brands and products.

-So should Pinterest be worked into your digital strategy?
+So, should Pinterest be worked into your digital strategy?

-Pinterest is powerful, very powerful.
+Pinterest is powerful, immensely powerful.
 The ability for your brand to be found by a large group of people with the disposable income and a willingness to try new products or services should be enough to put it on your radar.
 It’s more than just a bookmarking tool and deserves to be worked into your digital strategy.
-Like with all social networking your goal should be to drive traffic to your website but you also need to make sure you are participating in the Pinterest community to get the best results.
+Like with all social networking your goal should be to drive traffic to your website, but you also need to make sure you are participating in the Pinterest community to get the best results.